masimplo/masimplo.com-blog/src/posts/2023/migrating-ionic-to-angular-standalone-components.md

 That's it.
 If everything went as planned, you should have gotten rid of quite few lines of code - and mental overhead - and have a nice fresh, up to date project, to keep building amazing stuff on.

-You can read more about standalone components [in the Angular documentation](https://angular.io/guide/standalone-components) You can also find a nice overview of the steps needed for an Ionic project in [this article](https://ionic.zendesk.com/hc/en-us/articles/10386373742231-Angular-Standalone-Components-with-Ionic)
+*You can read more about standalone components [in the Angular documentation](https://angular.io/guide/standalone-components)*.
+*You can also find a nice overview of the steps needed for an Ionic project in [this article](https://ionic.zendesk.com/hc/en-us/articles/10386373742231-Angular-Standalone-Components-with-Ionic)*.